-- In the pressure cooking pot, combine tomatoes, tomato sauce, water, basil, garlic powder and Italian seasoning.
-Add sausages to the sauce.
-Place the peppers on top of the sausage, but don't mix.
+- In the pressure cooking pot, combine water, basil, garlic powder and Italian seasoning.
+Add the diced tomatoes with the tomato sauce on top, then layer on the sausages.

-- Lock lid in place and select High Pressure.
-Set timer for 25 minutes and press start.
-When beep sounds turn off pressure cooker and use a quick pressure release to release the pressure.
-When valve drops carefully remove the lid.
+- When the cook time ends, turn off the pressure cooker and use a quick pressure release to release the pressure.
+When valve drops, carefully remove the lid.

-- *I substituted a 32 ounce package of colorful mini sweet peppers and removed the stems.
+*If you like, you can substitute a 32 ounce package of colorful mini sweet peppers with the stems removed.

 **If you want a thicker sauce, only use 1/3 cup water and pour the tomatoes and tomato sauce on top of the peppers and don't stir.